Robert Hurt (politician): Tenure

 After his win, Hurt submitted a formal letter of resignation from the Virginia General Assembly to Governor Bob McDonnell that would be effective on January 5, the day Hurt was sworn into Congress.
 Hurt voted to repeal the Patient Protection and Affordable Care Act which successfully passed the House.
 In February, Hurt criticized President Barack Obama's $3.73 trillion 2012 federal budget proposal for its excessive spending and borrowing.
 Hurt would vote to pass a $1.2 trillion bill that would cut the year's budget federal budget by $61 billion.
 On April 8, Hurt voted for a continuing resolution that prevented the government from shutting down that day.
 Hurt expressed support for Paul Ryan's budget plan that month as well.
 On July 19, Hurt voted for the Cut, Cap and Balance Act.
 On August 1, Hurt voted for the Budget Control Act of 2011 that raised the debt ceiling and cut spending by $2.1 trillion over the next 10 years.
 Hurt co-sponsored a bill that would prevent the Environmental Protection Agency from cracking down on farm dust.
 The bill passed the House on December 8.

-Social issues

-Virginia Citizens Defense League, a pro-gun organization, gave Hurt a 78% approval rating.
-Asked if he supports the purchase and possession of guns, Hurt has consistently affirmed his support for gun rights.

-Hurt has traditionally voted for legislation that restricts abortion.
-Virginia Society for Human Rights gave him a 100% approval rating.
-Planned Parenthood and NARAL Pro-Choice have consistently given him 0% approval ratings every year since 2002.

-Equality Virginia has given him between 0% and 11% approval ratings for his position on LGBT rights.

-Hurt has affirmed that he supports capital punishment for certain crimes.